iTwin/iTwinUI/.changeset/itchy-cycles-lie.md

 "@itwin/itwinui-react": patch
 ---

-Fixed `Tab` stripe width calculation that sometimes used to caused unnecessary overflow and thus caused a horizontal scrollbar in `TabList`.
+Fixed `Tab` stripe width and position calculation that sometimes used to cause unnecessary overflow and thus cause a horizontal scrollbar in `TabList`.